I am Eileen Smith. ExBrooklynite, current Santiaguina (Santiago, Chile dweller). Here are some things you might want to know.

 I ride a bike.

-Mainly an 14-year old white Bianchi Boardwalk Hybrid.
+Mainly a nearly decades old white Bianchi Boardwalk Hybrid.
 I ride around the city and go on longer jaunts, and will often ask if I can bring my bike into your house when I arrive, as bike theft is common in Santiago.
 I’ve done self-guided, multi-day tours in the United States, Chile, Costa Rica and New Zealand.

 I gave my blog a silly name, but there is a reason.